- How Do I Get a Work Permit During the School Year?

 There are four steps in obtaining a work permit:

-- Visit Room 903, The Career Center, to obtain an application.
+- Visit Ms. Noemi in the Career Center (located in the library), to obtain an application.

 - Fill out the personal information at the top of the application, have the parent sign the middle section, have the employer fill out the information required in the middle section.

-- Return the completed work permit application to Mrs. Blackledge in Room 903 where the work permit will be processed.
+- Return the completed work permit application to Ms. Noemi in the Career Center where the work permit will be processed.

 - Take the completed work permit back to your employer.